phoolego/pinto_farm_flutter/README.md

 then, set the value of baseUrl to your current url of backend service

 ## Build app apk for android

+### Recommend to create new keystore for build app apk
 - Create an upload keystore follow this [doc](https://docs.flutter.dev/deployment/android#create-an-upload-keystore)

 - then store your keystore in private directory

 - Edit key.properties file follow this [doc](https://docs.flutter.dev/deployment/android#reference-the-keystore-from-the-app)

+### Or using existing keystore
+- By check ./android/key.properties that it has correct keyPassword and storePassword or not

+### Build apk file
 - run command in project directory
 ```
 flutter build apk